This post may contain affiliate links, please read my disclosure policy.

 This striped beauty is super subtle and is such a classic.
 I used this pattern in our hallway and it really elevated then entire space!

 See stars!
 There is something about this paper I just LOVE.
-I wanted to use it in our closet but have yet to make a commitment.
+I wanted to use it in our closet but have yet to commit.

 This is the paper I’m using in our bedroom right now!
 It’s such a beautiful subtle color and also SO romantic at the same time.
-I can see this in our our walls for awhile.
+I can see this in our walls for a while.

 Another Serena and Lily favorite.
 I like this one for the boys room or guest room.
 It’s more geometric but still classic enough to go with the home!

 Plaid will ALWAY be a classic.
-We have and office and a mini office that would be perfect for this.
+We have an office and a mini office that would be perfect for this.